-Today we'll evaluate Lithia Motors, Inc. (NYSE:LAD) to determine whether it could have potential as an investment idea.
-In particular, we'll consider its Return On Capital Employed (ROCE), as that can give us insight into how profitably the company is able to employ capital in its business.
+Today we'll look at Lithia Motors, Inc. (NYSE:LAD) and reflect on its potential as an investment.
+Specifically, we'll consider its Return On Capital Employed (ROCE), since that will give us an insight into how efficiently the business can generate profits from the capital it requires.

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)